 Stock photos have their place, especially when you’re working with a very limited (or non-existent) budget.
 However, you do need to use some serious discretion when choosing which stock images to use.

-Using tacky, generic images can send the message that:
+Using tacky, generic images can send the message that you:

 One size does NOT fit all when it comes to social media graphics.
-Besides the fact that different sites will require different sized photos – for instance a Facebook cover photo will have very different dimension than an Instagram image – each social networking site has its own ‘vibe’.
+Besides the fact that different sites will require different sized photos – for instance a Facebook photo will have different dimensions than a Pinterest image – each social networking site has its own “vibe”.